gem/oq-engine/doc/running/unix.md

 To avoid the `openquake.engine.engine.MasterKilled: The openquake master lost its controlling terminal` error you must make sure that a terminal is always associated with the `oq` process.

-For non-interactive jobs run in batch we suggest the use of `nohup` which is part of every Unix lile OS:
+For non-interactive jobs run in batch we suggest the use of `nohup` which is part of every Unix like OS:

 ```bash
 [user@centos7 ~]$ nohup oq engine --run /usr/share/openquake/engine/demos/hazard/AreaSourceClassicalPSHA/job.ini &> /tmp/calc.log &